M64GitHub/movy/doc/RenderSurface.md

 - `.bilinear` - Balanced quality and speed, good for most use cases
 - `.bicubic` - Highest quality, best for photographic content or upscaling

 **Note:** Due to terminal's half-block rendering, differences between algorithms are subtle.
-Nearest neighbor is often sufficient.
+Nearest neighbor can often sufficient.
+Run `zig build run-scale_algorithms` for comparison, or `zig build run-scale_animation` to see where bilinear scaling makes an actual difference.
 ---

 ### Core Scaling Functions